 - This blog post may contain affiliate links which means I may receive a small commission if you make a purchase using them.
 The commission is paid by the retailer at no extra cost to you.

-Lavender Essential Oil (Lavandula angustifolia) Benefits to Burned Skin
+Benefits of Using Lavender Essential Oil on Burned Skin

 Burned skin is tender, so I recommend gently misting over the area with a misting bottle instead of dabbing or rubbing.

-Aloe Vera Gel (Aloe vera barbadensis) Benefits to Burned Skin
+Benefits of Using Aloe Vera Gel on Burned Skin

-Aloe Vera is a well-known effective treatment for any kind of skin burns, sunburn, windburn, hot oil, oven, etc. It will help reduce inflammation and is a good moisturizer.
-In a study of twenty-seven patients with partial thickness burn wounds were treated with aloe vera gel compared with vaseline gauze.
+In a study of twenty-seven patients with partial thickness burn wounds, they were treated with aloe vera gel compared with vaseline gauze.
 It revealed the aloe vera gel-treated lesion healed faster than the vaseline gauze area.
 The average time of healing in the aloe gel area was 11.89 days and 18.19 days for the vaseline gauze-treated wound.

 Liz’s Sunburn Soother Spray